 Additionally, even if the profile is accessible, the performance of Outlook slows down due to the large size of PST files.
 You can also encounter other Outlook errors like 0x00040820, Background Synchronization errors, etc.

 An oversized outlook PST file is one of the most common issues a Microsoft Outlook user would face one or the other day.
 Earlier, Outlook data files had limited storage space.
 Outlook 2002 and prior used to provide 2GB and Outlook 2003 and 2007 permits 20 GB of PST file.

 But, now Outlook 2010, 2013 & 2016 editions support 50 GB PST file.
 Thus, most of us don’t pay much attention to the size of our PST files.
 But, we cannot overlook the factor that Outlook profile becomes more vulnerable to corruption as the Outlook data file size grows bigger.

-Thus, in order to resolve all these problems, you have to split large sized Outlook PST file or if corrupted repair with Remo PST Repair Tool.
+Thus, to resolve all these problems, you have to split large-sized Outlook PST files or if corrupted repair them with Remo PST Repair Tool.

 Tony Landry is a Web Content Editor at Remo Software.
 He loves to write, edit, and manage content for users trying to troubleshoot and fix problems on Windows, Outlook, storage drives and Cloud storage networks.